-The Perfect Pull Up out of the box looks over whelming and requires installation.
+The Perfect Pull Up out of the box looks overwhelming and requires installation.
 But as I’ve already alluded to, these products will require dedication.
 So anyone looking for a quick out of the box all in one fitness solution I suggest you head to your local grocery store and walk the candy aisle until you break a sweat.
 In actuality, the Perfect Pull Up is very easy to install.
 You simply just screw in 4 pieces of metal to your door’s outer frame (not inner, that’s where the door closes).
-The manufacture provides a guide to help you determine where to drill the screw holes and from there you’ll just need to punch in the screws.
+The manufacturer provides a guide to help you determine where to drill the screw holes and from there you’ll just need to punch in the screws.
 I found the guide to be bit cumbersome and inaccurate (paper bends and folds) so I suggest placing the actual pieces on the door after making your marks to see how things will really line up.
-After the 4 anchor pieces have been installed you just need to hang the actual bar, center the pull up piece and tighten the hex screws.
-Because some door widths vary slightly, the pull up bar can be adjusted accordingly to insure that you have a snug fit.
+After the 4 anchor pieces have been installed you just need to hang the actual bar, center the pull-up piece and tighten the hex screws.
+Because some door widths vary slightly, the pull-up bar can be adjusted accordingly to ensure that you have a snug fit.
 Again, you’ll want to make sure you install the pieces on the outside part of your door, that way your door can still close, which is an absolute for someone like me who has it installed on their bedroom door (chicken brown cow).

 Once it’s installed you’ll just want to insure everything is in place and make sure it won’t snap while you’re in the middle of a pull up.
 To do this, I suggest just slowing adding weight to the bar by raising your feet off the ground inch by inch until you’re confident it will hold.
 Don’t tug or swing on the bar since it’s not designed for this kind of activity and could break it.

 Related: Looking for a piece of great equipment for abdominal and core muscle exercises?
 Read The Perfect Sit Up review.